Dream's Melissa Schuman Files Police Report Against Nick Carter Alleging Rape

 The singer took to Twitter on Wednesday afternoon and wrote, "I’m finally doing what I thought I could no longer do.
 Im filing a police report #timesup #bebrave #bethechange #metoo thank you @RAINN for empowering me to take this step."

 The Santa Monica Police Department confirmed to E!
-News that someone came forward with a sexual misconduct allegations against Carter.
-The officer also said the and that they are in the preliminary stages of investigating, but were unable to release the name of the alleged victim.
+News that someone came forward with sexual misconduct allegations against Carter.
+The officer also said that they are in the preliminary stages of investigating, but were unable to release the name of the alleged victim.

 I?m finally doing what I thought I could no longer do.
 Im filing a police report #timesup ?? #bebrave #bethechange #metoo thank you @RAINN for empowering me to take this step.— MelissaSchuman (@MelissaSchuman) February 7, 2018